Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

 **Information cannot be created, only transmitted or lost.** You cannot output more information about a topic than was stored or provided.
-Any excess must come from the form prior—and that excess is hallucination.
+Any excess must come from the form prior, and that excess is hallucination.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐